LynoForWindows/VirusMalwave/README.md

 # This Virus is Kind of Pranking , Used to Prank Friends.
+Click MainWindow.vbs